-The skilful and combustible Spaniard has been compared to the troubled Uruguayan in terms of talent and temperament, but insists he will be his own man at Anfield
+The Spaniard has been compared to the troubled Uruguayan in terms of his talent and temperament, but insists he will be his own man at Anfield

-The 25-year-old Spaniard's £7 million move to Anfield was confirmed this week, just as the controversial Uruguayan prepares for the Confederations Cup with his club future under a cloud.
+The 25-year-old Spaniard's 8 million euro move to Anfield was confirmed this week, just as the controversial Uruguayan prepares for the Confederations Cup with his club future under a cloud.

 But Aspas, a skilful attacker with a fiery temper - highlighted in the four-match ban he received for headbutting Carlos Marchena last season - has rejected any form of comparison with Suarez.

 “Liverpool are one of the biggest clubs in the world and I am going there to take an important step in my career, not to be a replacement for anyone,” he told the Daily Mirror.
 “I think it is time for me to take the next step in my career and Liverpool can help me do that.
 I have confidence in my ability to move forward and to grow as a player.

 He added, “I described the move as emotional for me because it is such a big club and it means I’ve reached another level.
 But I am calm because I feel I am ready.
 I want to show that I am capable of playing at the level of this huge club.”